emilc97/Car-Simulation/README.txt

 **********************************************************************************************

-- Race Conditions: None.
-Single-threaded.
-- Exception handling.
+[RACE CONDITIONS]
+None.
+Single-threaded application.

+[EXCEPTION HANDLING]
 The class Room constructor and member methods may throw and shall be put within try black to avoid call to std::terminate.